 West Side Women consists of two groups holding weekly gatherings at W83 Ministry Center.
 These meetings are open to all women from Redeemer and their friends for worship, prayer and Bible study to better know and experience God in community.
 The Tuesday group meets at 7:15 p.m., and the Friday group meets at 9:45 a.m.
 For more information, register here or contact Marion Melton about the Tuesday evening group, or Karen Wentling about the Friday morning group.

 All men are welcome to join us on Tuesday mornings at 7 a.m. each week at the W83 Ministry Center for coffee, bagels, fellowship and prayer.
 Our meetings are informal, and no preparation is required.
-Registration is encouraged, but feel free to come by.
-For more information contact Drew Melton at [email protected].
+For more information contact Scott Carpenter at [email protected]

 Frequently Asked Questions